Yumeansfish/AVAS/README.md

 ```bash
 python3 -m core.main
 ```
-- finish the survey configuration in the GUI
-- choose the target directory in the GUI
+- then it will start monitor the target folder automatically
-- click start monitoring

 ## Directory Structure